jaclu/tmux-menus/README.md

 ### Menu location

-Default location is: P, compatible with tmux 3.0 and up
+The default location is: P, compatible with tmux 3.0 and up

 Locations can be one of:

 - W - By the current window name in the status line
-- P - Lower left of current pane
+- P - Lower left of the current pane
-- C - Centered in window (tmux 3.2 and up)
+- C - Centered in the window (tmux 3.2 and up)
 - M - Mouse position (doesn't seem to work as intended…)
-- R - Right edge of terminal (x)
+- R - Right edge of the terminal (x)
-- S - Next to status line (y)
+- S - Next to the status line (y)
-- Number - In window coordinates 0,0 is top left.
-To make it even more confusing, the coordinate defines lower left of the menus placement…
+- Number - In window coordinates 0,0 is the top left.
+To make it even more confusing, the coordinate defines the lower left of the placement of the menu…

 ```tmux
 set -g @menus_location_x 'C'
 set -g @menus_location_y 'C'
 ```

-### Pointer to config file
+### Pointer to the config file

 In the main menu, you can request the config file to be reloaded.
-The defaults for this is:
+The defaults for this are:

- 1. $TMUX_CONF - if this is pressent in the environment, it will be used.
+ 1. $TMUX_CONF - if this is present in the environment, it will be used.
  2. @menus_config_file - if this is defined in the tmux config file, it will be used.
  3. ~/.tmux.conf - Default if none of the above are set

-When a reload is requested, the default will be printed, and used if not manually changed.
+When a reload is requested, the default will be printed and used if not manually changed.

 ```tmux